1 Obesity Alters the Metabolism

 Balance is important: We tend to think about an immune response as a swift and hard intervention once the immune system is triggered but the opposite is true.
 Immune responses need to be measured and balanced because the processes will not just remove the virus or bacterium but damage tissue in the process.
 Think about the dreaded cytokine storm in COVID-19 patients or auto-immune diseases.
 The goal is to balance removal with as little damage to body tissues as possible.

-Leaking fatty acids and dead cells shouldn’t be in a well functioning adipose tissue and this prompts an innate immune reaction: The macrophages, embedded in the adipose tissue, secrete cytokines into the interstitial space between adipocytes.
+Leaking fatty acids and dead cells shouldn’t be in a well functioning adipose tissue and this prompts an innate immune reaction: The macrophages, embedded in the adipose tissue, secrete pro-inflammatory cytokines into the interstitial space between adipocytes.
 The cytokines start diffusing in the adipose tissue and bind to receptors on the adipocyte surface.
 This signals an inflammatory state to other adipocytes.

 The cytokines in concert with other secreted messenger proteins increase inflammation in the adipose tissue.
-Increasing inflammatory signals will attract other immune cells such as monocytes from the blood stream.
+Amplified inflammatory signals will attract other immune cells such as monocytes from the blood stream.
 The monocytes can differentiate into macrophages and the newcomer macrophages start secreting cytokines as well.
 You get the point.
 The adipose tissue is now in a vicious inflammatory cycle.

 There is another aggravating factor.
 In lean individuals the adipose tissue secretes smaller amounts of leptin and larger amounts of adiponectin.
-One function of adiponectin is to suppress macrophage activity and keep the innate immune system in balance.
-Falling adiponectin concentrations takes the break from the immune response enhancing the excessive inflammatory response not only in the adipose tissue but in other tissues as well.
-SCI (systemic chronic inflammation) develops.
+One function of adiponectin is to suppress macrophage activity in the adipose tissue and keep the innate immune system in balance.
+Declining adiponectin concentrations in the adipose tissue remove the break from the immune response.

-Expanding adipose tissue has the potential to become inflamed but the inflammation does not remain contained in the adipose tissue.
+Expanding adipose tissue has the potential of becoming inflamed but the inflammation does not remain contained in the adipose tissue.
 Cytokines signal not only to cells in the same tissue to coordinate the immune response, but cytokines are also secreted into the blood stream and signal the inflammatory status of the adipose tissue to other tissues and organs.
 This chronically elevated secretion of cytokines is what we call systemic chronic inflammation or SCI for short.

 The inflammation messengers cytokines coordinate the metabolism of many tissues and organs: Inflammation is not just a reaction of the immune system.
 Signaling molecules such as cytokines alter the entire metabolism profoundly for the short time the body is fighting the infection.
 Inflammation, as you all know from your last bout with flu or even soreness after an intense exercise session, triggers sickness behavior.
 Depending how severe the inflammation is, this will include sadness, anhedonia, fatigue, reduced libido, reduced food intake, altered sleep and social withdrawal.
 At a metabolic level inflammation increases insulin resistance and causes dyslipidemia.
 When you look at these metabolic and behavioral effects of inflammation it becomes clear that the purpose of those adjustments is to save energy and direct resources to the immune system.
 These reactions from other tissues ensure survival if life is threatened by a physical injury or a microbial threat.
 In SCI the metabolic adjustments become permanent and have a negative impact on health.
+LGCI or SCI?
+The research area of chronic inflammation has only developed over the last decades.
+While we understand the big picture, specific mechanisms are discussed between scientists working in the field.
+What makes it confusing is that there is not one commonly used term for this type of inflammation.
+Some researchers call it low-grade chronic inflammation (LGCI) others systemic chronic inflammation or SCI.
+Keep in mind that both terms signify the same process.

 Not every obese person develops chronic diseases, but evidence is strong that systemic chronic inflammation triggered by an inflamed adipose tissue in obesity is the reason why non-communicable chronic diseases are much more common in obese individuals than in individuals in the normal and overweight range.